curioustorvald/TerranVirtualDisk/TerranVirtualDisk/Spec.md

 - Parent node of the root is undefined; do not make an assume that root node's parent is 0.

 ###  Entry Header
-    Int32       EntryID (random Integer).
+    Int64       EntryID (random Integer).
 This act as "jump" position for directory listing.
-                NOTE: Index 0 must be a root "Directory"; 0xFEFEFEFE is invalid (used as footer marker) Int32       EntryID of parent directory
+                NOTE: Index 0 must be a root "Directory" Int64       EntryID of parent directory
-    Int8        Flag for file or directory or symlink (cannot be negative)
+    UInt8       Flag for file or directory or symlink 0b d000 00tt, where:
-                0x01: Normal file, 0x02: Directory list, 0x03: Symlink
+                tt - 0x01: Normal file, 0x02: Directory list, 0x03: Symlink
-                0x11: Compressed normal file
+                d - discard the entry if the bit is set UInt8[3]    <Reserved>
-    Uint8[256]  File name in UTF-8
+    Uint8[256]  File name (UTF-8 is recommended)
     Int48       Creation date in real-life UNIX timestamp Int48       Last modification date in real-life UNIX timestamp Int32       CRC-32 of Actual Entry

-    (Header size: 281 bytes)
+    (Header size: 292 bytes)

 ###  Entry of File (Uncompressed)
     Int48       File size in bytes (max 256 TiB)